 Our affiliate American Enterprise Investment Services (AEIS) performs, for the benefit of Ameriprise Financial Services, its financial advisors and clients, certain services, including but not limited to, distribution, marketing, administration and shareholder servicing support, applicable product due diligence, training and education, and other support related functions such as trading systems, websites and mobile applications (collectively, “cost reimbursement services”).

 AEIS receives a variety of payments for cost reimbursement services from products sponsored or managed by affiliated investment advisers and by non-proprietary product companies, which reimburse the costs of client beneficial services provided by Ameriprise Financial Services and/or AEIS.
 The most significant of these payments are reimbursement for marketing support received from the product companies.
 If Ameriprise Financial Services and/or AEIS did not receive this compensation, Ameriprise Financial Services would likely charge higher fees or other charges to clients for the services provided.

 Mutual fund and 529 plan marketing support payments

-Mutual fund and 529 plan marketing and sales support payments are received from certain mutual fund firms (described below as “Full” and “Limited” Participation firms) within the nearly 300 mutual fund firms (“firms”) Ameriprise offers.
+Mutual fund and 529 plan marketing and sales support payments are received from certain mutual fund firms (described below as “Full Participation” firms) within the more than 160 mutual fund firms (“firms”) Ameriprise Financial Services offers.